Banking in Australia: International cooperation

+FATCA

 The United States has enacted the Foreign Account Tax Compliance Act.
 (FATCA) which came into effect on 1 July 2014, which aims to prevent tax evasion by US tax residents who hold foreign accounts by requiring foreign financial institutions to report details and interest income to the US Internal Revenue Service (IRS).

 Australia has signed an Intergovernmental Agreement (IGA) with the United States which sets out rules to enable Australian financial institutions to report to the Australian Taxation Office (ATO) which in turn passes the information to the IRS.
 FATCA affects US citizens, US tax residents and certain types of organisations that are controlled by them.
 To comply with FATCA, Australian banks ask customers to declare their US tax status.

+Trans-Tasman Council on Banking Supervision

+The Trans-Tasman Council on Banking Supervision (TTBC) was established in 2005 as a joint initiative of the Australian and New Zealand governments to strengthen cooperation on the regulation and supervision of banks operating across both countries.
+The Council was created in response to the high degree of integration between the two banking systems, particularly the dominance of the four major Australian banks in New Zealand’s financial sector.

+The TTBC brings together representatives from the Australian Treasury, the New Zealand Treasury, the Australian Prudential Regulation Authority (APRA), the Reserve Bank of Australia (RBA), the Australian Securities and Investments Commission (ASIC), the Reserve Bank of New Zealand (RBNZ), and the New Zealand Financial Markets Authority (FMA).